The operating layer

 How agents use Foglift

-The complete agent workflow: check visibility, inspect sources, choose the move, ship the artifact.
+The complete agent workflow: detect the traffic signal, check visibility, inspect sources, choose the move, ship the artifact.

 Check